zahur76/MilestoneProject_2/README.md

 3. Mid project review and testing
 4. Character page programming
 5. Programming for non-existent page
-6. Final project review
+6. Final project review and testing
-7. Final testing
+7. Final adjustments made

 Functions for the main game were designed in the following order: